noamashk1/noamashk1/README.md

 ## Hi there 👋

-- My name is Noam Ashkenazi
+ My name is Noam Ashkenazi :boy:

-- 🔭 I’m currently working on Educage- A special cage that performs behavioral experiments on mice.
+- :wrench: I’m currently working on Educage- A special cage that performs behavioral experiments on mice.
 Check it out [here](https://github.com/noamashk1/educage2)
-- :mortar_board: I am currently studying medicine, but I have a BSc in Psychology and Neuroscience in addition to various courses in Computer Science.
+- :mortar_board: I am currently studying medicine , but I have a BSc in Psychology and Neuroscience in addition to various courses in Computer Science.

 <!--
 **noamashk1/noamashk1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.